 If you have any questions about NIKK or about gender equality, please email us.

-Send the e-mail to email@example.com
+Send your e-mail to email@example.com

 NIKK is a Scandinavian acronym for Nordic Information on Gender.

 NIKK spreads information about gender equality across the Nordic region.

 Gender equality has been achieved when women and men have the same rights and opportunities.

 Gender equality has still not been achieved in any of the Nordic countries.

 Faroe Islands, Greenland and Åland are also part of the Nordic region.